-A.3 MULTIBEAM ECHOSOUNDER OPERATIONS
+A.3 MULTIBEAM ECHO SOUNDER OPERATIONS

 Two hundred percent (200%) side scan sonar coverage with concurrent set line spacing MBES coverage was acquired, as outlined in the Project Instructions.
-Multibeam crossline data was acquired along transects perpendicular to the mainscheme lines prior to collection of mainscheme data.
+Multibeam crossline data was acquired along transects perpendicular to the mainscheme lines.
+Crossline mileage consisted of at least 8% of the mainscheme mileage, in accordance with Section 5.2.4.3 of the HSSD (2011).
 Refer to section B.1.2 for details on crossline comparisons.

 Multibeam survey operations were conducted using a single head Simrad EM 3002 multibeam echo sounder.
 The transducer head was pole mounted on the bow of the vessel.
-The angular sector of the sonar was typically operated at 59 degrees on either side of nadir during data collection, which provided ~3.4 times water depth bottom coverage.
+The angular sector of the sonar was typically operated at 59 degrees on either side of nadir during data collection, which provided up to ~3.4 times water depth bottom coverage.
 The sounder was operated in high-density equidistant beam spacing mode, which increased the number of soundings to 254 per ping.
 The sonar is capable of operating at frequencies of 293, 300 and 307 kHz and transmit pulse lengths of 50, 100, 150, and 200 (us).
 These could be user adjusted based on water depth and sediment type to obtain the best quality data.
 The maximum ping rate was set to 20 Hz, which was automatically adjusted by the system according to the water depth below the transducer.
 The survey speed was generally held under 8.5 knots (4.37 m/s), and the ping rate between 10 - 20 pings per second in surveyed depths (Table No. 3).
-This ensured that the criteria of being able to detect a 2 x 2 x 1 meter object was met, in accordance with Section 5.2 of the HSSD (2010) for complete multibeam coverage.
+This ensured that the criteria of being able to detect a 2 x 2 x 1 meter object was met, in accordance with Section 5.2.2.2 and 5.2.2.3 of the HSSD (2011) for complete multibeam coverage.

 Table No. 3.
-Observed ping rate in different water depths, and associated pings per meter at 8.5 kt.
+Observed ping rate in different water der oths, and associa ted pings r oer meter at 8.5 kt.
+Table 110.
+5. Observed ping rate m uniterent water ut puis, and associa icu pings j Jer meter at 0.5 Kt.